Your Home Is Not A Good Investment (and Here's the Math to Prove It)

 Okay, let's talk about that thing you're told is the "best investment" you'll ever make – your home.
 Spoiler alert: it's probably not.

 Now, before you grab your pitchforks and torches, hear us out.
 We know everyone from your parents to your friends who just closed on their place have drilled this into your head.
-But we’re all about challenging conventional wisdom – especially when it comes to your money and all it requires is some simple math.
+But we’re all about challenging conventional wisdom – especially when it comes to your money (like why traditional budgeting doesn’t work for high earners) and all it requires is some simple math.

 The Real Cost of Homeownership